HV476/HV476/README.md

 ### 🚀 About Me

-- 🎓 Computer Science student, focused on **backend engineering** and **AI/LLM systems**
+-  Computer Science student, focused on **backend engineering** and **AI/LLM systems**
-- 🧠 Deep interest in **Generative AI, LLMs, RAG (Retrieval-Augmented Generation), and AI engineering**
+-  Deep interest in **Generative AI, LLMs, RAG (Retrieval-Augmented Generation), and AI engineering**
-- 🛠️ I like building things that are scalable on the backend and intelligent on the AI layer
+-  I like building things that are scalable on the backend and intelligent on the AI layer
-- 🌱 Currently exploring: vector databases, LLM orchestration frameworks, and agentic workflows
+-  Currently exploring: vector databases, LLM orchestration frameworks, and agentic workflows
-- 💬 Ask me about: APIs, system design basics, LangChain/LlamaIndex, embeddings, RAG pipelines
+-  Ask me about: APIs, system design basics, LangChain/LlamaIndex, embeddings, RAG pipelines
-- 📫 Reach me at: **[your.email@example.com]**
-- ⚡ Fun fact: [add something fun about yourself]

 ---

 ### 🧰 Tech Stack